FAQ: Frequently asked questions

 A new movement can be always defined by using an external file with mvfile or mvrotfile where the desired movement can be computed in advance and loaded from that file.
-However if a user wants to create the new type of movement in the source code, this should be implemented in the functions JSphCpu::RunMotion() for CPU or JSphGpu::RunMotion() for GPU, since the code implemented now is in the library JSphMotion.
+However if a user wants to create a new type of movement in the source code, this should be implemented in the functions JSphCpu::RunMotion() for CPU or JSphGpu::RunMotion() for GPU.

 As explained in the previous question, the limits of the computational domain are computed starting from the initial minimum and maximum positions of the particles.
 Since these values use the initial configuration, any movement of boundaries that implies positions beyond these limits will give us the error ‘boundary particles out the domain’.
 The solutions to solve this problem and to avoid creating larger tanks or domains are:

 (i) the use of "drawpoint" to define boundary points at the minimum and maximum positions that the particles are expected to reach during the simulation.
 The option "drawpoint"will create a particle at the given location x,y,z.

 (ii) using the parameters of DualSPHysics execution mentioned in the answer to Question 9.

 The gap is a result of pressure overestimation across density discontinuities.
 It is inherent to the boundary formulation used in DualSPHysics.
 The forces exerted by the boundary particles create a small gap between them and fluid particles (1.5 times "h").
 Note that by increasing the resolution (i.e. using a smaller “dp”) the gap is reduced however new boundary conditions are being developed and should be available in future releases [Domínguez et al., 2015].